sergioceron/id/spec/did-method-everisid.md

-# everisID DID Method
+# MyTrust DID Method

 ## Abstract

-This document describes the DID method used by the digital identity solution developped by everis, <strong>everisID</strong>.
+This document describes the DID method used by <strong>MyTrust</strong> digital identity solution.
 It conforms to the requirements specified in the <a href="https://w3c-ccg.github.io/did-spec/">DID draft specification</a> currently published by the W3C Credentials Community Group.

 ## Status of this Document
 This specification is an unofficial draft.
-It is provided as a reference for people and organisations who wish to implement software meant to interact with everisID existing components, or who wish to follow the same guidelines for their own software even if no interaction with everisID components is planned at first.
+It is provided as a reference for people and organisations who wish to implement software meant to interact with MyTrust existing components, or who wish to follow the same guidelines for their own software even if no interaction with MyTrust components is planned at first.

 ## Introduction

-everisID seeks to facilitate internet-wide, self-sovereign identity.
+MyTrust seeks to facilitate internet-wide, self-sovereign identity.
 On that basis, identifiers must be both assigned, resolved and used in a decentralised way.

-Every everisID DID lives on a specific Ethereum blockchain and translates naturally to and from an Ethereum address on that blockchain, representing the entity in front of DApps.
+Every MyTrust DID lives on a specific Ethereum blockchain and translates naturally to and from an Ethereum address on that blockchain, representing the entity in front of DApps.
 Additionally, any system that has access to a node in the same blockchain as a DID may perform (read, write, auth...) operations on that DID and use it off-chain if needed.

 The purpose of DIDs, and URIs in general, is interoperability.
-For that reason, everisID DIDs are as compatible as possible with existing standards such as Verifiable Credentials, and try to not impose that other actors in a given interaction use the same blockchain, the same DID method, or even a DID as their identifier.
+For that reason, MyTrust DIDs are as compatible as possible with existing standards such as Verifiable Credentials, and try to not impose that other actors in a given interaction use the same blockchain, the same DID method, or even a DID as their identifier.

 ## Terminology
 - DID: A distributed identifier